opentaps/opentaps_seas/docs/install.rst

 Crate
 ^^^^^

 Crate is a time series database which is specialized in storing time series databases from machines, such as BACNet and MODBUS data from VOLTTRON.
-If you wish to use VOLTTRON to get this data for your sites and work with them in opentaps, then please follow these instructions to set up Crate.
+Crate is not required for opentaps SEAS to function, unless you wish to use VOLTTRON to get data for your sites and work with them in opentaps.
+If so, then please follow these instructions to set up Crate.

 As of Crate 4.0, the open source edition of Crate must be installed following directions in https://crate.io/docs/crate/reference/en/latest/editions.html#community-edition